aljazceru/awesome-nostr/README.md

 - [Nostrovia Podcast](https://nostrovia.org/) - A Nostr podcast covering all the new projects, all the new cool stuff, all the new NIPs
 - [Summaries of all Nostr Improvements Proposals](https://anchor.fm/s/d8e8d5a4/podcast/rss) - ChatGPT generated summaries of all NIPs by k00b
 - [Media caching server for Nostr](https://media.nostr.band) - caches resized profile pictures and banners to save bandwidth for clients
+- [Decentralized development of decentralized protocols](https://medium.com/@p2w34/decentralized-development-of-decentralized-protocols-d2fc5eee2492) - is it a good fit for Nostr development?

 Data for this list is contributed by the community and curated by [@aaaljaz](https://twitter.com/aaaljaz) ( npub1aljazgxlpnpfp7n5sunlk3dvfp72456x6nezjw4sd850q879rxqsthg9jp)